 A solid attorney will keep a high level of communication with you and always explain every step with a certain degree of honesty.
 When you can rely on all these factors, the appeals process becomes easier and less stressful.

-If you don’t receive the outcome you were expecting in regards to your federal appeal, all hope is not lost.
+You shouldn’t lose hope if your federal appeal doesn’t go as expected.
 This could mean it’s time to take the next step and take your case to the Supreme Court.

 https://www.grgblaw.com/wisconsin-trial-lawyers/federal-criminal-appeal-how-long-does-process-take